fnplus/buildathon/README.md

 # buildathon
-Landing page and guidelines for our self-organising learnring Hackathon
+Landing page and guidelines for our self-organising learning Hackathon